Hubelia/directus-postgresql-json-views/README.md

 Endpoint ROOT: /pg-json-views
 - On a view creation, 2 postgresql functions are created/updated.
 - '/': 'List the available endpoints for this extension.
 (You are here)',
-- '/create/[collection]': 'Creates or Replaces a view from the given directus table name from directus schema',
+- '/create/[collection]?query': 'Creates or Replaces a view from the given directus table name from directus schema',
 - '/get/[collection]/all':Get all rows from a view limited to 100.
 Use find with a bigger limit if you need more.
 Use directus table name.',
 - '/get/[collection]/find?[field1=value&field2=value][options]':'Query specific fields from a view using directus table name.
 Dot notation can be used to query nested fields.
 Returns an array.',
 - '/get/[collection]/findone?[field1=value&field2=value]':'Query specific fields from a view using directus table name.
 Dot notation can be used to query nested fields.
 Returns a single object',

+## query options
+- [X] materialized=true/false - use materialized views instead of plain views

 ## Contributing